bfenetworks/bfe/docs/en_us/introduction/route.md

 When searching in Advanced Rule Table, the rules are searched from up to down, in listed order:

-- Try to match the condition of the rule with information in the HTTP request.
+- Try to match the condition of the rule with information in the HTTP request (such as host，path，query，cookie，method).
 If it  matches, the rule is hit.
 - If a rule is hit, the search stops.
 - A Default Rule must be configured in the Advanced Rule Table.
-If no other rules match a request, the Default Rule is hit.
+If no other rule matches a request, the Default Rule is hit.

 ## Examples